monxolopez/GitPractice/mysyllabus.md

 **Final Research Paper (team of 3):** .

--present topic of paper in class
+-present topic of paper in class.

--write Final Research Paper
+-write Final Research Paper.
 -present findings in class in 10m presentation.
 (20%)

 **Attendance and participation (30%)**